 - a.
 It will not be necessary for persons of different generations or opposite sex, to occupy the same bedroom, although they may do so at the request of the family. - b.
 Exceptions to the largest permissible unit size may be made as needed in cases of reasonable accommodation for a person with disabilities. - c.
-Two individuals of the opposite sex will not be required to share a bedroom, although they may do so at the request of the family. - d.
-Children who have an age difference of four or more years. - e.
-An unborn child may not be counted as a person in determining unit size. - f.
-Foster children will be included in determining unit size only if they will be in the unit for more than six months. - g.
-A child who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school will be
+Two individuals of the opposite sex will not be required to share a bedroom, although they may do so at the request of the family.

-14 When determining the maximum number of people allowed in a unit, the Occupancy Specialist may also take into account the actual size of the bedrooms in the unit, which may vary significantly from property to property.
+&lt;sup>14 When determining the maximum number of people allowed in a unit, the Occupancy Specialist may also take into account the actual size of the bedrooms in the unit, which may vary significantly from property to property.